-Within the GOM, a GOM Sea Turtle Mortality Investigation Biologist assists with the coordination of mortality investigation in AL, MS, and LA, and provides assistance in FL and TX, as needed.
-The GOM Mortality Investigation Biologist's main functions include: 1) provide training and guidance regarding salvage of stranded turtles for necropsy; 2) manage freezers where carcasses are stored; 3) coordinate necropsies, including completion of data forms and sampling; 4) manage requests for samples (under valid state and federal permits); and 5) ensure disposal of carcasses in a manner compliant with applicable local and state regulations.
+Within the GOA, a Sea Turtle Mortality Investigation Biologist assists with the coordination of mortality investigation in AL, MS, and LA, and provides assistance in FL and TX, as needed.
+The Sea Turtle Mortality Investigation Biologist's main functions include: 1) provide training and guidance regarding salvage of stranded turtles for necropsy; 2) manage freezers where carcasses are stored; 3) coordinate necropsies, including completion of data forms and sampling; 4) manage requests for samples (under valid state and federal permits); and 5) ensure disposal of carcasses in a manner compliant with applicable local and state regulations.

 Sea turtle necropsies are conducted by (or under the direct oversight of veterinarians and biologists with demonstrated training and experience with sea turtle anatomy, basic pathology (recognition of common abnormalities), and frequent presentations of anthropogenic interaction(s).
-Additional specific qualifications, such as a veterinary degree, board certification in veterinary pathology, or resource agency affiliation, may be required by the STSSN Mortality Investigation Coordinator or NOAA Office of Law Enforcement for medico-legal cases or those related to priority management or conservation issues or NRDA.
+Additional specific qualifications, such as a veterinary degree, board certification in veterinary pathology, or resource agency affiliation, may be required by OPRs Veterinary Medical Officer or NOAA Office of Law Enforcement for medico-legal cases or those related to priority management or conservation issues or NRDA.